mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

   }
 ```

-That should provide a general idea of the concordance probability, although this implementation runs into memory issues when the number of observations becomes moderately large.
+This implementation should provide an overview of the concordance probability, although it runs into memory issues when the number of observations becomes moderately large.
 The appendix describes a more efficient approach.

 <h2 id="bayes-optimal">C. Bayes optimal decisions</h2>

 ### One feature
 Suppose that we need to label instances using only one predictor.
 A randomly drawn dataset has one feature column $x$ and one target field $y$ with values in {$\omega_0, \omega_1$}.
 We want to decide on a classification rule that assigns new instance labels based on their $x$ values.

-Further assume equal prior probabilities i.e. $p(\omega_0) = p(\omega_1) = 0.5$ and that the rule should minimise the number of misclassified instances.
+Further, assume equal prior probabilities i.e. $p(\omega_0) = p(\omega_1) = 0.5$ and that the rule should minimise the number of misclassified instances.
 The class-conditional distributions $p(x \vert \omega_i)$ below suggests a rule.

 {% include demo12-ccd.html %}